 L-1B supporting documents generally include:

-Given the increasing scrutiny facing L1B visa applicants, preparing for the visa interview will be critical to achieving a successful outcome for your application.
+Preparing for your L-1B visa interview is critical to achieving a successful outcome for your application.

 NNU Immigration are specialist US immigration attorneys.
 From our central London base, we support employees and employers from across the globe with L-1 visa petitions, supporting with the eligibility requirements and providing guidance throughout the petitioining process, including interview preparation.